The Visitor Centre today is ... Tokyo DisneySea

 Lost River Delta

-Weave your way through thick foliage and abandoned camp props, you head inside an ancient Aztec pyramid, and onto an archeological dig site.
+To get the the Indiana Jones Adventure: Temple of the Crystal Skull ride, you weave your way through thick foliage and abandoned camp props, making your way inside an ancient Aztec pyramid, and onto an archeological dig site.

 The scale of the hall that houses the queue is truly impressive.

-There are a few physical references to Raiders of the Lost Ark, like light pinpointing a dig site on a map.
+There are physical references to the Raiders of the Lost Ark movie, like light pinpointing a dig site on a map.
 A quick safety briefing, with subtitles as ever in several languages, and we head deeper into the temple.

-A jeep pulls up and once on board, you're whisked inside, past the crystal skull, through the Gates of Doom, past skeletons, spiders, vortexes, and more.
+We board a jeep and we're whisked along, past the crystal skull, through the Gates of Doom, past skeletons, spiders, vortexes, and more.
 The jeep rattles across a perilous bridge and that's when you stop taking pictures and enjoy the ride.
 You can watch a video online for more.

-Raging Spirits is a looping roller coaster, and was familiar as I have ridden it before.
-It is a clone of Disneyland Paris' Indiana Jones et le Temple du Péril roller coaster, but better.
+Raging Spirits is a looping roller coaster that felt familiar, as I had ridden it before.
+It’s a clone of Disneyland Paris’ Indiana Jones et le Temple du Péril coaster, but a better version.

 Port Discovery